 How much can a student receive?

-For the 2019-2020 academic year based on funding levels, the Federal SEOG Grant for entering students is $500.
+For the 2023-2024 academic year based on funding levels, the Federal SEOG Grant for entering students with a 0 EFC is $500.

 Who is eligible?

 The U.S. Department of Education determines student’s eligibility for Pell by using a standard formula, established by Congress, to evaluate the financial information reported on the Free Application for Federal Student Aid (FAFSA) and to determine the family EFC.(Expected Family Contribution).
 The fundamental elements in this standard formula are the student’s income (and assets if the student is independent), the parents’ income and assets (if the student is dependent), the family’s household size, and the number of family members (excluding parents) attending postsecondary institutions.

 What is the EFC range?

 Priority for SEOG is given to students with the lowest Expected Family Contribution ( EFC).